LHCquarks/UniNotes/Comp/COMP1521/Operating Systems/Threads.md

 ## Threads
 **Threads** share address space reducing the overhead for switching between threads and making it easier to communicate between threads.

+Despite them sharing the address space they have different stacks and registers

 We can create a new thread with
 ```
 int pthread_create(